SriSumanth1996/mathesis-ai/README.md

-# mathesis-ai
+# Mathesis AI

+**Revealing the intuition you already have for the math behind ML and AI.**

+Mathesis AI is an intuition-first visual learning project for understanding the mathematics behind machine learning and artificial intelligence.

+The project is built on one belief:

+> You already know the intuition.
-Mathesis AI — Proving that the math behind AI is already intuitive to you.
+> Mathesis AI makes the math behind ML and AI clear.

+Instead of starting with fear, formulas, or memorization, Mathesis AI starts with everyday intuition, visual explanation, and interactive exploration.

+## Status

+This project is in its early planning stage.

+## License

+This project is licensed under the MIT License.